Chalk-Filled Balloons

 Close-up of a balloon being filled using a pump outdoors and a hand holding colorful paint-filled balloons ready for a kids outdoor art activity

-Step 3: Make Your Masterpiece
+Step 3: Create Your Masterpiece

 Kids creating colorful chalk art on pavement using chalk-filled balloons in an outdoor sensory activity